GabrielAndreiPreda/wishlist-app/README.md

 ## Setup

-To clone and run this application, you'll need Git and Node.js installed on your computer.
+To clone and run this application, you'll need Git and Node.js installed on your computer (or just download it from the repo).
 From the command line:

 ```bash
 # Clone this repository